lbrenman/Amplify-Central-Integration-Utils-Project/README.md

 A separate Examples Project, `AmplifyCentralIntegrationExamples`, includes samples of useful Amplify Central integrations that use the utils project's resources.

 Here are some of the examples:
-* Amplify Marketplace Product Subscription Approver/Notifier using MS Teams and Email
+* **Amplify Marketplace Product Subscription Approver/Notifier using MS Teams and Email** - notify approval team of subscription request updates through MS Teams with buttons to approve/reject and notify the Product Team subscription approver via email
-* Amplify Marketplace Product Subscription Approver/Notifier using MS Teams, ServiceNow and Email
+* **Amplify Marketplace Product Subscription Approver/Notifier using MS Teams, ServiceNow and Email** - create ServiceNow incident on subscription request and notify approval team of subscription request updates through MS Teams with link to incident for approval/rejection inside of ServiceNow and notify the Product Team subscription approver via email
-* Amplify Central Agent notifier - for receiving notifications in MS Teams when an Agent is down
+* **Amplify Central Agent notifier** - for receiving notifications in MS Teams when an Agent is down
-* Amplify API Compliance notifier - for receiving notifications in MS Teams when a discovered API does not meet your organization's grade criteria for design and/or security
+* **Amplify API Compliance notifier** - for receiving notifications in MS Teams when a discovered API does not meet your organization's grade criteria for design and/or security
-* Amplify Marketplace Product Review moderated content notifier - for receiving notifications in MS Teams when a Marketplace Product Review does not meet your organizations criteria for Sentiment, Toxicity and/or PII
+* **Amplify Marketplace Product Review moderated content notifier** - for receiving notifications in MS Teams when a Marketplace Product Review does not meet your organizations criteria for Sentiment, Toxicity and/or PII

 These examples are described [**here**](https://gist.github.com/lbrenman/ba9640a5b1650a68c13bb98991090725).

 If you import the example project then you don't need to import the utils project separately as it's included in the project export.

+YAML files for creating the webhook and resource hooks in Amplify as described [**here**](https://blog.axway.com/product-insights/amplify-platform/central/create-an-amplify-central-integration-webhook-using-the-axway-cli) are included in the repo.

 ## Import Project